Jimmy Rane: YellaWood

 In 2004 Great Southern Wood branded its products as YellaWood.
 In order to promote the brand Rane began appearing in serialized commercials as a cowboy nicknamed "the Yella Fella".
 The comedic commercials were extremely popular, with "the Yella Fella" being awarded the Bronze Wrangler Award by the National Cowboy & Western Heritage Museum.
 The commercials ran until 2012.
 Since 2020, Great Southern Wood has sponsored the YellaWood 500 NASCAR race at Talladega Superspeedway.

 In the 21st century Great Southern Wood Preservation has grown into the world's largest pressure treated lumber producer with operations in over 25 countries.
 In 2016 Forbes named Rane the richest person in the state of Alabama, a title he has maintained every year since.
 He has an estimated net worth of 1.2 billion dollars.

 Despite the growth of Great Southern Wood Preserving into the largest pressure-treated lumber producer in the world, Rane has elected to keep the company’s headquarters in his hometown of Abbeville, a geographically isolated town of just 2,000 people, rather than moving to a larger market.
 The company has revitalized the town’s previously struggling economy and downtown area, with Rane purchasing and restoring several historical buildings with the goal of preserving the town’s character.

+In September 2025, Rane stepped down as CEO of Great Southern Wood Preserving.
+Rane still serves as board chairman.